 The three stained glass windows in the nave are later additions, all given in memory of members of the Crawley family.

 From the west end, the first is on a children’s theme.
 On one side is Jesus with a child in his arms and another child carrying a teddy bear!
 On the right are Noah and his family.

 The window to the left of the war memorial is a gothic- style depiction of the annunciation, and that to the right shows Mary with Joseph acknowledged by Elizabeth and Zachariah.

 The East Window, in memory of the founder, is an unusual Jesse Tree, with Jesse centre bottom, flanked by his descendants, David and Solomon.
 Mary and Jesus are above him, with the prophets Isaiah and Ezekiel on either side.
 At the top is the crucified Christ with Daniel to the left and Jeremiah to the right.
 The Latin texts are somewhat obscure!

 There are photographs of previous vicars and readers in the vestry [now used as a prayer room]

 The extension to the west was built in 1996 and is in regular use for services, meetings and community use.
 The “store cupboard” was converted into a small but very pleasant office in 2011.

 For the up to date information we have available copies of our weekly newssheet and two booklets, the first booklet is the [impact report] with details of all our current activities.
 Then there should also be copies of the (almost) monthly full colour parish magazine!

-A more in-depth history can be found from our History page found in the menu to the left!
+A more in-depth history can be found from our History page found in the menu to the right!